Broccoli head with stems displayed around it

 The novel food status of Ova will be assessed once its final production process has been defined.

 We are also at an early stage of development with a partner on a mycelium-based product that will use Necta as a feedstock.
-While mycelium has historically been consumed (for example, in products such as those produced by Quorn), the specific strain intended for this application was not widely consumed prior to May 1997 and is therefore likely to be considered novel under UK law.
+While mycelium has historically been consumed (for example, in products such as those produced by Quorn), the strain currently intended for this application was not widely consumed in the UK/EU prior to May 1997 and is therefore likely to be considered novel under UK law.
 We will follow the appropriate regulatory pathway and work closely with national food safety authorities, initially the UK Food Standards Agency, to ensure full compliance.

 United States Regulatory Pathway: For the United States, we intend to pursue a GRAS (Generally Recognized As Safe) pathway that is appropriate to the intended use levels and dietary exposure of our ingredients.
 We will support customers with the documentation required for compliance with the Food and Drug Administration and for importer verification purposes.